About

 • Schedule: 2026 sessions run June 21–26, July 5–10, July 19–24, and August 2–8, with each session running from its listed start date to its listed end date

-Each counselor and staff member participates in an intensive week-long leadership program that focuses on group management, conflict resolution, bullying prevention and response, child development, creative programming, equity and inclusion, and activity leadership, with paid training in CPR and First Aid, Youth Development, Ropes Course, Archery, and others as needed.
-The Summer Camp Director is Elena Turner, and the Associate Executive Director is Gabby Coburn.
-For over 70 years, Camp Stevens has provided a welcoming home for retreats, summer camps, and outdoor education, and its mission statement is that Camp Stevens inspires, challenges, and empowers personal, social, and environmental transformation.
+Each counselor and staff member completes a week-long leadership program that covers group management, conflict resolution, bullying prevention and response, child development, creative programming, equity and inclusion, and activity leadership, and staff receive paid training in CPR and First Aid, Youth Development, Ropes Course, Archery, and other areas as needed.
+The summer camp leadership team includes Summer Camp Director Elena Turner and Associate Executive Director Gabby Coburn, with a Kitchen Manager or Hospitality Director supervising kitchen assistants and Sam Robinsted listed as the contact for kitchen assistant questions.
+Camp Stevens describes its mission as inspiring, challenging, and empowering personal, social, and environmental transformation, and has operated for over 70 years offering retreats, summer camps, and outdoor education.

 • Ages: 8–17 years old